webpack/webpack-cli/OPTIONS.md

   --output-devtool-namespace <value>                                                 Module namespace to use when interpolating filename template string for the sources array in a generated SourceMap.
 Defaults to `output.library` if not set.
 It's useful for avoiding runtime collisions in sourcemaps from multiple webpack projects built as libraries.
   --output-enabled-chunk-loading-types <value...>                                    The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --output-enabled-chunk-loading-types-reset                                         Clear all items provided in configuration.
 List of chunk loading types enabled for use by entry points.
-  --output-enabled-library-types <value...>                                          Type of library (types included by default are 'var', 'module', 'assign', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
+  --output-enabled-library-types <value...>                                          Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
   --output-enabled-library-types-reset                                               Clear all items provided in configuration.
 List of library types enabled for use by entry points.
   --output-enabled-wasm-loading-types <value...>                                     The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
   --output-enabled-wasm-loading-types-reset                                          Clear all items provided in configuration.
 List of wasm loading types enabled for use by entry points.